US loans

 Maximum eligibility period for undergraduates

-When taking on a Federal Loan, you are required to complete Entrance and Exit Counselling.
+When taking on a Federal Loan, you are required to complete Entrance and Exit Counseling.
 These should be completed even if you have done them before, as they are required for each school that you study with, and for each type of loan you take out.

 If you are considering taking a temporary or permanent withdrawal from your studies, we strongly recommend that you have first considered any financial, Visa or accommodation implications.
 We also encourage students to: